The following professionals lent their expertise to this article:

 Once I become an LPN, what other nursing career paths are available to me?

-While you may wish to find a job as an LPN you can also continue your education with an Associate Degree in Nursing (ADN) or Bachelor’s of Science in Nursing (BSN) program.
+You can continue your education with an Associate Degree in Nursing (ADN) or Bachelor’s of Science in Nursing (BSN) program.
+Once you have a higher level of education, you may work in an non-nursing career such as:

-LPN Licensing Eligibility in Indiana
+LPN Licensing Requirements in Indiana

 Like all other jurisdictions in the U.S., becoming a practical nurse in Indiana requires a valid state-issued LPN license, among many other requirements.
-Obtaining that license requires meeting a number of components in the licensing process.

 LPN Pay & Employment Outlook in Indiana